um-pdavila/acs_docs/docs/pegasus/env/1-intro.rst

 :ref:`Resource allocations <projects>` : Cluster resources,
 including CPU hours and scratch space, are allocated to projects.
-To access resources, all CCS accounts must belong to a project with active resource allocations.
+To access resources, all IDSC accounts must belong to a project with active resource allocations.
 Join projects by contacting Principal Investigators (PIs) directly.